Baked Kibbeh (Kibbeh Bil Sanieh)

-Baked Kibbeh is a quintessential Lebanese recipe that is popular throughout the Middle East - made with beef, cracked wheat, onion and spices
+Baked Kibbeh, also called Kibbeh Bil Sanieh is a popular delicious Lebanese recipe made with ground beef, cracked wheat, onion and spices

 This post may contain affiliate links.
 Please read our disclosure policy.

-One of my favorite childhood recipes my mom always makes is this baked kibbeh.
+One of my favorite childhood recipes my mom always makes is this baked kibbeh, or what we call Kibbeh Bil Sanieh.
 For so long I was so intimidated by making the recipe because it seemed tedious.
-However I’ve fine-tuned all the steps to simplify it while keeping all the classic flavors intact.
-This Lebanese version will remind you of your family’s recipe!
+However I’ve made it with my mom a handful of times and fine-tuned all the steps to simplify it while keeping all the classic flavors intact.
+This Lebanese Baked Kibbeh will remind you of your family’s recipe and I hope you love it!

 Kibbeh is an arabic word derived from “kubba”, which means ball.
 It is a combination of very lean ground meat, cracked bulgur wheat and spices.
-Some have likened kibbeh to meatloaf, which is a great way to describe it especially for this baked kibbeh version.
+Some compare kibbeh to meatloaf, which is a great way to describe it especially for this baked kibbeh version.

 In this Lebanese recipe called Kibbeh Bil Sanieh, we layer the kibbeh with a hashweh mixture – made with onions, ground beef, spices and pine nuts.
 The layers are spread into a baking dish and then baked like a casserole.
 There are 4 popular ways to make kibbeh: